thisisbeka/Project-on-Gazebo/README.md

 ```
 ## Build *sitl_gazebo*

-Clone the repository to your computer.
+Now, clone the repository to your device:

-**IMPORTANT: If you do not clone to ~/src/sitl_gazebo, all remaining paths in these instructions will need to be adjusted.**

 ```bash
 mkdir -p ~/src